Back To Top

 Are there free rehab programs in Phoenix?

 Yes — you can find free or low-cost programs in Phoenix.
 If you don’t have insurance or resources, you can still get care through government-funded providers and nonprofit organizations.
-Start by dialing 2-1-1 for referrals, calling Mercy Care if you’re on AHCCCS, or use the Free, Sliding Scale Fee, and Payment Assistance filter options on this directory to find no-cost and low-cost options.
+Start by dialing 2-1-1 for referrals, calling Mercy Care if you’re on AHCCCS, or use the Use the Free, Sliding Scale Fee, and Payment Assistance filters on this Phoenix, Arizona directory to find no-cost and low-cost treatment options.
 If you do have insurance, your plan may cover some or even the full cost of treatment — you’ll need to call the facility to confirm.

 • City of Phoenix — Substance Use Help: Central hub for hotlines, treatment centers, harm reduction, and local assistance.